Guidance from the President's OfficeSkip to content Skip to main navigation

 - Janice Robinson, Title IX Coordinator & VP for Diversity & Community Affairs, firstname.lastname@example.org, x3391

 The College will take appropriate steps to investigate and respond.
-If you learn, directly or indirectly, of an allegation of harassment or violence, you are obligated to report it.
-You should also describe available resources to anyone complaining of or concerned about harassment and encourage him or her to contact one of those listed above or a member of the TC Harassment Panel. www.tc.edu/policylibrary/protection_from_harassment.
+If you learn, directly or indirectly, of an allegation of discrimination or harassment, you are obligated to report it.
+You should also describe available resources to anyone complaining of or concerned about harassment and encourage him or her to contact one of those listed above.

-- Please review the CU Gender-Based Misconduct Policies for Students,www.sexualrespect.columbia.edu and the TC Policy on Protection from Harassment, www.tc.edu/policylibrary/protection_from_harassment, for more information.
+a.
+Please review the CU/TC Gender Based Misconduct Policies and Procedures for Students and the TC Policy and Procedures on the Protection from Discrimination and Harassment for more information.

-- You cannot promise confidentiality to a student or other person reporting harassment or assault, although you should assure them that TC will handle their concerns as sensitively and confidentially as possible.
+c.
+You cannot promise confidentiality to any community member (student, staff or faculty) reporting discrimination, harassment or gender-based misconduct, although you should assure them that TC will handle their concerns as sensitively and privately as possible.
 If a person desires greater confidentiality, you should direct them to:

-- A psychologist, counselor or other health care provider, health.columbia.edu/services/overview.
+- A psychologist, counselor or other health care provider acting in that capacity, health.columbia.edu/services/overview.

 In New York, “mandated reporters” have an obligation to report abuse or mistreatment of minors, including sexual assault.
 Even if you are not a mandated reporter, you can help protect children by following the same procedures.

-3. Policies and Procedures are available in the TC Policy Library, www.tc.edu/policylibrary.
+- Policies and Procedures are available in the TC Policy Library, www.tc.edu/policylibrary.
 They include:

-- TC Grievance Procedure Outline (general guidance on grievance options and procedures), www.tc.edu/policylibrary/grievance_procedures_outline.
+- TC Outline (general guidance on grievance options and procedures).